PluribusDigital/playbook/branding/assets.md

 ## Company Description

-Pluribus Digital is a small woman-owned digital services firm supporting public service missions, primarily the federal government.
-Government services are becoming less about paper and manual processing and more about providing services as great digital products.
-Pluribus helps government organizations with this digital service transformation with hands-on services.
+Pluribus Digital is a Woman-Owned Small Business building digital products for public service missions, specializing in digital product delivery, design, and development.
+Our work supports important customer missions that impact individuals and our economy by applying modern practices and technology solutions.

+### Capabilities in Brief

+Pluribus Digital specializes in the capabilities required for cross-functional product teams.

-* Design: Drive great user experiences using approaches like human-centered design, user research, and service design.
+* Design: Drive great user experiences via human-centered design, user research, and service design.
 * Development: Build and support software and data using modern DevSecOps practices and cloud-native architectures.
-* Delivery: Align efforts to mission value with product, project, and program management across one or multiple teams.
+* Delivery: Align efforts to mission value with product, program, and agile project management across one or multiple teams.

+### Additional Company Facts

+* Our experience inlcudes supporting high-profile systems at USCIS, GSA, CDC, FDIC, Library of Congress, and VA.
+* We are founding members of the Digital Services Coalition and the Digital WOSB Alliance.
+* We have experience implementing mature, modern practices at scale (10+ teams, 80+ people).

 ... | Additional Details
 ------- | -----